-As discussed before, the Dropcountr program for GMWSD is unique because it attempts to engage all the citizens regarding water issues such as consumption volumes and trends, tiers and costs associated with water use, and rebates and tips for achieving conservation.
+As discussed before, the Dropcountr-Rachio program for the City of Louisville is unique because it attempts to engage all the citizens regarding water issues such as consumption volumes and trends. tiers and costs associated with water use, and rebates and tips for achieving conservation.